5 Things You Should Know About CBD

 Cannabis breeders today gravitate toward controlling which primary cannabinoids are present in each strain, most popularly, lots of euphoria-inducing THC.
 However, traditional, ancestral, wild-grown cannabis not subject to years of selective breeding and hybridization will contain fair amounts of both CBD, THC and other cannabinoids like CBG (Cannabigerol) and CBN (Cannabinol).

-When consumed together, these cannabinoids are highly synergistic and work complimentary to each other to provide a range of therapeutic benefits and effects.
+When consumed together, these cannabinoids are highly synergistic and work complementary to each other to provide a range of therapeutic benefits and effects.
 Since CBD and THC are the most prevalent cannabinoids found in cannabis, they’re also the most sought after and breeders are now cultivating strains with varying ratios of CBD to THC.

 Today, cannabis can be grown with over 20 times the amount of CBD to THC, and vice versa.
 More balanced ratios can be achieved, too, like equal parts CBD to THC, or “1:1..”